TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/10-Returning-the-result-to-TYPO3.rst

 .. todo: Let's add context to this code snippet.
 It's taken from the Bootstrap
          and users should be able to follow and look it up quickly if wanted.

-In this section it has been explained, how the extension displays a list of blogs.
+This section explains how the extension displays a list of blogs.
 The following chapter is about how to create a new post.
 It is about chaining several actions into a coherent sequence.
 It shows the possibilities of validation and deeper internals of Fluid.